There are still no known confirmed or probable cases of COVID-19 in the territory.

 - In Iqaluit, outpatient clinics and rehab are triaging all appointments and conducting appointments.
 Lab and Diagnostic Imaging services at QGH are on reduced services.
 All upcoming appointments are being triaged.

-- Mental Health and Addictions has moved to telephone check in and support for some clients.
+- MHA has moved to telephone check-in and support for some clients.
 Scheduled appointments for medication pick up and administration remain the same.
 If you are in crisis, present to the health centre.

 Department of Justice Services

 - All local community corrections offices are closed to the public until further notice.
 All community corrections clients are to report by phone to their Regional Managers.

 - The list of contacts can be found at: https://www.gov.nu.ca/justice

 Department of Finance Services